BYUHPC/sci-comp-course/project/phase7.md

 Food for thought: Depending on how you implement things, you might not need to exchange halos for `u` because it's only using `v` data which has been updated.

 It can be hard to see what went wrong when you run the entire program to completion.
 Luckily, you already [implemented checkpointing](https://byuhpc.github.io/sci-comp-course/project/phase2.html).
 Since `dt=0.01` setting `INTVL` to that or lower will get you checkpoint files at each step.
-Running `INTVL=0.01 wavesolve /path/to/2d-tiny-in.wo my_output.wo` will generate all the correct input files.
+Running `INTVL=0.01 wavesolve /path/to/2d-tiny-in.wo my_output.wo` will generate all the correct checkpoint files.

 ## Requirements